Introduction to periodontal esthetic surgeries

 - Root planing is done on the exposed root surface.

-The main advantage of this procedure is that it is easy to do and it is a quite predictable procedure for root coverage in mild to moderate recession areas where sufficient gingival tissue is available.
+The main advantage of this procedure is that it is easy to perform and is a quite predictable procedure for root coverage in mild to moderate recession areas where sufficient gingival tissue is available.

 Free soft tissue grafts

-The non-submerged grafts include free gingival graft procedure which has already been discussed in preveious sections.
+The non-submerged grafts include free gingival graft procedure which has already been discussed in previous sections.

 Sub-epithelial connective tissue graft:

-The sub-epithelial connective tissue graft was introduced by Langer and Langer in 1985 58.
-Later on, the technique was modified by Nelson in 1987 59.
-The main objective of the technique was to provide soft tissue coverage to individual and multiple root sites.
+The sub-epithelial connective tissue graft was introduced by Langer and Langer in 1985 61.
+Later on, the technique was modified by Nelson in 1987 62.
+The main objective of the technique was to provide soft-tissue coverage to individual and multiple root sites.
 The technique aimed at covering deep and wide recession areas where often desirable results were not achieved.

 - Root coverage where a gingival color match is esthetically important.